 When Michigan native Peggy Stap saw her first whales on a whale watch in Maui, Hawaii, it was a life-changing experience.
 In fact, she knew she had found her life’s calling – to help the world understand and protect these amazing creatures.
 She also realized that the next generation holds the keys to a better understanding of the importance of our planet’s ocean ecology, and that through education and experience, children learn the value of becoming stewards of the oceans, animals and the environment entrusted to us all.

-Peggy founded Marine Life Studies (MLS), an organization specializing in research, education and conservation, and dedicated to teaching and inspiring children to protect marine wildlife through education and real-life experiences on the water.
-In June 2009 MLS became a recognized 501(c)(3) nonprofit organization.
+Peggy founded Marine Life Studies, an organization specializing in research, education and conservation, and dedicated to teaching and inspiring children to protect marine wildlife through education and real-life experiences on the water.
+In June 2009 Marine Life Studies became a recognized 501(c)(3) nonprofit organization.
+Peggy is also co-founder of the Whale Entanglement Team (WET) along with Mary Whitney of Fluke Foundation.

-Educational Programs for Children: MLS presents children’s educational programs in schools, camps, and special events.
+Educational Programs for Children: Marine Life Studies presents children’s educational programs in schools, camps, and special events.
 Marine Life Studies Educational Programs and Activities include the environmental and health hazards of marine debris, water and shore cleanups, marine wildlife entanglement, marine life research, photo ID and data collection, GPS positioning, and study and observation of marine wildlife in the Monterey Bay National Marine Sanctuary.

 - Marine Life Educational Programs and Activities have been presented by Peggy Stap to over 1000 elementary school children in Maui, Hawaii, Michigan and Monterey County, California since 1998.